Lowdermilk has seen action in 22 career games

 In 2008, Iowa ranked fourth in the nation while tying a school record with 23 interceptions.
 The Hawkeyes led the Big Ten and ranked fifth nationally in pass efficiency defense (98.3) and scoring defense (13.0).
 Spievey earned second team all-conference honors, while Bradley Fletcher and Greenwood claimed honorable mention recognition.

 Fletcher enjoyed an outstanding senior season in 2008, starting all 13 games.
-He was selected by St. Louis in the third round of the 2009 NFL draft.
+He was selected by St. Louis in the third round of the 2009 NFL Draft.

 Under Parker's direction, safety Bob Sanders became the ninth Iowa player to earn first team all-Big Ten honors for three seasons (2001, 2002, and 2003).
 Sanders earned second team All-America honors in 2003 and was taken by Indianapolis in the second round of the 2004 NFL Draft.
-He ranks seventh in career tackles (348).
+He ranks 10th in career tackles (348).
 Sanders earned all-Pro recognition with the Colts in 2005 and was selected to the Pro Bowl.
 He was a key contributor again in 2006 as the Colts won the Super Bowl.
-He was named the NFL's defensive Player of the Year in 2007 and was again an all-Pro selection.
+He was named the NFL's Defensive Player of the Year in 2007 and was again an all-Pro selection.

 In 2006, senior safeties Marcus Paschal and Miguel Merrick combined for 149 tackles to lead the Hawkeye secondary.
 Paschal was a second team all-Big Ten selection and signed a free agent contract with Philadelphia.
 Merrick signed a free agent contract with San Diego.

-In 2005 senior cornerback Antwan Allen was the only player in the nation to start in four straight January bowl games.
+In 2005, senior cornerback Antwan Allen was the only player in the nation to start in four straight January bowl games.
 He ended his career with 235 tackles and eight interceptions.
 Jovon Johnson, at the opposite corner, also started throughout his career.
 He ranks third in career interceptions (17) and had 181 career tackles.
-Johnson played with the Pittsburgh Steelers and New York Jets in the NFL and now plays in the Canadian Football League.
+Johnson played with the Pittsburgh Steelers and New York Jets in the NFL and currently plays in the Canadian Football League.
 He was the CFL's Most Outstanding Defensive Player in 2011, becoming the first defensive back to win the award.
 He is a two-time CFL All-Star.

 Safeties Derek Pagel and Sean Considine joined the Iowa program as walk-ons and earned their way into the starting line-up.
-Each helped the Hawkeyes win a Big Ten title as seniors and both were NFL draft selections.
+Each helped the Hawkeyes win a Big Ten title as seniors and both were NFL Draft selections.
 Pagel earned second team all-Big Ten honors in 2002 was selected in the fifth round of the 2003 draft.
 Considine was a fourth round selection in 2005 after earning honorable mention all-Big Ten recognition.
 He joined the Baltimore Ravens in 2012 and played a key role on special teams for the Super Bowl champions.

 In 1999, Iowa's secondary was led by the play of safety Matt Bowen.
 Bowen led the team in tackles as both a junior and senior.
 He was voted second team all-Big Ten and was a sixth round selection of the St. Louis Rams in the NFL Draft.
 Bowen played several seasons in the NFL (Washington and Buffalo) following his college career.

 Parker was the defensive backfield coach at Toledo for 11 seasons prior to joining the Iowa staff.
 During his tenure at Toledo, Parker coached 10 all-conference selections and helped the Rockets win conference division championships in 1997 and 1998.
 Three of his Toledo players, Darren Anderson, Clarence Love and Kelly Herndon, went on to play in the NFL.
-Anderson and Love were NFL draft selections, while Herndon signed as a free agent and played in the 2006 Super Bowl with Seattle.
+Anderson and Love were NFL Draft selections, while Herndon signed as a free agent and played in the 2006 Super Bowl with Seattle.
 In 1998, Toledo ranked 19th in the nation in scoring defense.

 Toledo won Mid-American Conference championships in 1990 and 1995 and competed in the 1995 Las Vegas Bowl.
 Toledo ranked 12th in the nation in total defense in 1990 and ninth in pass efficiency defense and 11th in rushing defense in 1992.
 In 1995 Toledo completed an undefeated season and was ranked 22nd in the final UPI poll and 24th in the CNN poll after leading the nation in turnover margin.
 Toledo also finished second to perennial power Marshall twice when Parker was a member of the Rocket staff.